-- Quite early in Suzumiya Haruhi, Yuki and Ryoko tells Kyon that her fellow interfaces have long infiltrated the school, and that quite a few of them are like Ryoko.
+- Early in Suzumiya Haruhi, Yuki and Ryoko tells Kyon that her fellow interfaces have long infiltrated the school, and that many of them are like Ryoko.
 Later, Koizumi tells Kyon that other members from the Organization are everywhere, and are in high places, like the president of the Absurdly Powerful Student Council.

-- Showed rather than said, but The Dollars in Durarara definitely count.
+- Shown rather than said, but The Dollars in Durarara!! definitely count.
 One of the Crowning Moments of Awesome comes when Mikado Ryugame is in a tense stand-off with Namie Yagiri.
-When she threatens him, and basically claims to be powerful enough to squash him like a bug, he replies that if she won't listen to reason, he'll have to rely on numbers.
-He pushes a button on his cellphone, and suddenly the cell phones of everybody in the vicinity start going off.
+She threatens him, and claims to be powerful enough to squash him like a bug, and he replies that if she won't listen to reason, he'll rely on numbers.
+He pushes a button on his cellphone, and suddenly the cell phones of everybody in the vicinity start ringing.
 The look of horror on the faces of Namie and her bodyguards is priceless as the formerly faceless masses are all revealed to be members of the enigmatic Dollars, including several important characters.